chuang57/HW3-345/README.md

 I Implemented functions in order to access endpoints from the GitHub API in order to list branches, create a new repo, create an issue and edit a repo to enable wiki support.
 I then tested my functions using "npm test".
-All of the functions passed the test except for the enableWikiSupport function test which I beleive is due to the fact that GitHub now enables Wiki support on repos by default.
+All of the functions passed the test except for the enableWikiSupport function test which I believe is due to the fact that GitHub now enables Wiki support on repos by default.
 I then ran the server using "node index.js" after I cd into the server directory.
 Then I posted content to the server from a Git Bash terminal using curl.
-I then retreived that content succesfully and then made a second read which properly resulted in a "Not Found" message.
+I then retrieved that content successfully and then made a second read which properly resulted in a "Not Found" message.

 Screencast:
 https://imgur.com/a/wQIxRxh